 - Make your display.

-- Rehearse your presentation in front of your parents, friends, and family dog.
-Listen to your parents suggestions but take the dog’s suggestions with a grain of salt.
+- Rehearse your presentation in front of your parents, friends, and the family dog.
+Listen to your parents suggestions, smile at your friends’ suggestions, but take the dog’s suggestions with a grain of salt.

 How the judges think